-How to obtain your CME certificates for CX2016:
+How to obtain your CME points and Certificate of Attendance for CX2017:

-- Please complete the CX feedback questionnaire on cme.insidebiba.com.
+- Complete the CX feedback questionnaire on cme.insidebiba.com.
 The correct website is without the “www” or “http”.

-- You then need to insert your delegate number, which can be found on your registration confirmation email and is your Symposium Delegate Number and not your Personal ID.
+- Insert your delegate number, found on your registration confirmation email.
+This is your Symposium Delegate Number not your Personal ID.

-- Once you have completed the questionnaire, you should receive your certificate confirming the number of CME points obtained in your inbox.
+- Once you have completed the questionnaire, you will be emailed your certificate confirming the number of CME points obtained.

-The Charing Cross International Symposium – Vascular & Endovascular CHALLENGES Update 2016 is accredited by the European Accreditation Council for Continuing Medical Education (EACCME) to provide the following CME activity for medical specialists.
+The Charing Cross International Symposium – Vascular & Endovascular CONSENSUS Update 2017 is accredited by the European Accreditation Council for Continuing Medical Education (EACCME) to provide CME activity for medical specialists.
 The EACCME is an institution of the European Union of Medical Specialists (UEMS), www.uems.net.

 Through an agreement between the European Union of Medical Specialists and the American Medical Association, physicians may convert EACCME credits to an equivalent number of AMA PRA Category 1 CreditsTM.
 Information on the process to convert EACCME credit to AMA credit can be found at www.ama-assn.org/go/internationalcme.